top of page

 3. The Wight image/idol/doll that becomes the representation and the home of the Wight.

-Unlike deities, wights are not worshiped but honored as the enduring essence of beings, from individual ancestors to revered rulers, recognized according to their cultural significance.
+Wights, in an animistic sense, embody the life essence that flows through all existence—ancestors, animals (including family pets), natural forces, landscapes, celestial phenomena, and even intelligent entities that have never taken physical form.
+Unlike deities, wights are not usually "worshiped" in the common sense, however, they are honored as the enduring essence of beings, from individual ancestors to revered rulers, recognized according to their cultural significance.
 Every living being inherently possesses this essence and is considered a wight, both in life and after death, deserving respect regardless of familial ties.

 Spiritual Abilities and Influence